Maxime Rouyer: Edmonton Eskimos / Elks

-Rouyer was selected by the Edmonton Eskimos as the fourth overall selection of the 2019 European CFL draft and was signed by the team on May 16, 2019.
+Rouyer was selected by the Edmonton Eskimos as the fourth overall selection of the 2019 CFL European draft and was signed by the team on May 16, 2019.
 He made the team's active roster following training camp and made his professional debut on June 14, 2019, against the Montreal Alouettes.
 Rouyer played in 17 regular season games and was credited with three special teams tackles, as well as both playoff games where he recorded another special teams tackle.
 In the final regular season game of the year, Rouyer and teammate Diego Viamontes became the first Global teammates to be active in the same game.

 Rouyer did not play in 2020 following the cancellation of the 2020 CFL season.
 He re-signed with Edmonton on a contract extension through 2021 on December 26, 2020.
-He played in one regular season in 2021 where he had one special teams tackle.
+He played in one regular season game in 2021 where he had one special teams tackle.
 He was released on February 28, 2022.